top of page

 • Using incorrect pine species

-Eastern White Pine is a profound botanical, one that nourishes the lungs, circulation, immune system, detox pathways, emotional body, and energetic field.
+Eastern White Pine is a profound botanical that nourishes the lungs, circulation, immune system, detox pathways, emotional body, and energetic field.

 With its shikimic acid content, suramin-like plant compounds, and ability to support the body’s natural detoxification processes, it stands as one of nature’s most powerful allies for: